-Ironing: Simple Tips for Success
+How To Iron your Luxury Table Linens: Simple Tips for Success

-- Iron linens while still slightly damp.
+- Iron your fine table linens while still slightly damp.

-- Use a steam iron on a warm/hot setting for cotton, or the hot setting for pure linen.
+- Use a steam iron on a warm/hot setting for cotton, or the hot setting for pure luxury linen.

-- Embroidered linens should be ironed on the reverse side atop a white terry towel until smooth but not dry.
+- Embroidered table linens should be ironed on the reverse side atop a white terry towel until smooth but not dry.